The complete guide to trading styles

 How to get started with your trading style

 You'll probably move from one trading style to the next when starting out, as you try to figure out what works best for you.
 With practice, you'll find the right trading style for you.
 You can practise using different trading styles in a risk-free environment by opening a demo account with us.
-Or, if you feel confident enough to start trading on live markets, you can open a spread betting or CFD trading account
+Or, if you feel confident enough to start trading on live markets, you can open a CFD trading account

 A useful starting point is picking a trading style that is closest to your personality and what you want to achieve.
 Don’t drop your style at the first sign of difficulty - if you have a good trading plan in place, it should account for what you expect to happen, as well as minor unforeseen market events.